Resting Safe team members are listed below, alphabetically. To contact us, click here.

 Graduate Research Assistant.
 Lisa Fink is a PhD student in Environmental Studies and English at the University of Oregon.
 Her work focuses on environmental justice, immigration, race, epistemology, embodiment, multiethnic U.S. poetry, and digital humanities.
 A Fulbright alum (Mongolia ’06) and author of the poetry chapbook Her Disco, she has an MFA in creative writing from the University of Virginia.

-PI (Phases 1 and 2).
+PI (Phases 1 - 3).
 Erin is an NSF-Postdoctoral Researcher in the Department of Geography at the University of Oregon.
-Her work focuses on social movements; popular education; and the political economy/ecology of cities.
+Her work focuses on social and environmental justice movements; popular education; and the political economy/ecology of cities.
 Previously, she worked for ten years as a teacher in public schools and homeless youth social service agencies.
 She is a mother, artist, and gardener. www.riseup-greencities.org

-PI (Phases 3 and 4).
-Christine is an Assistant Professor in the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County.
-They are a landscape ecologist, with a focus on environmental justice and using citizen science to investigate the movement of resources and contaminants through habitats.
+PI (Phase 4).
+Chris is an Assistant Professor in the Department of Geography and Environmental Systems at the University of Maryland, Baltimore County.
+They are a landscape ecologist, with a focus on environmental justice and using citizen science to investigate the movement of resources and contaminants through habitats. christinehawn.com

 Co-Investigator.
 Nathan McClintock is a geographer and associate professor of urban studies and planning at Portland State University.
 His research focuses on urban agriculture and food systems, environmental justice, and the uneven development of cities.
 He has a background in soil science and sustainable agriculture and has worked with a number of community organizations in the US and across the Global South. www.urbanfood.org